Don Siegel

-Donald Siegel (/ˈsiːgəl/ SEE-gəl; October 26, 1912 – April 20, 1991) was an American film director and producer.
+Donald Siegel (/ˈsiːgəl/ SEE-gəl; October 26, 1912 – April 20, 1991) was an American film and television director, producer, and editor.
+He was described by The New York Times as "a director of tough, cynical and forthright action-adventure films whose taut plots centered on individualistic loners".

-Siegel was described by The New York Times as "a director of tough, cynical and forthright action-adventure films whose taut plots centered on individualistic loners".
-He directed the science-fiction horror film Invasion of the Body Snatchers (1956), as well as five films with Clint Eastwood, including the police thriller Dirty Harry (1971) and the prison drama Escape from Alcatraz (1979).
+Siegel directed the science fiction horror film Invasion of the Body Snatchers (1956), as well as five films with Clint Eastwood, including the action thriller Dirty Harry (1971) and the prison thriller Escape from Alcatraz (1979).
 He also directed John Wayne's final film, the Western The Shootist (1976).
+Siegel's earlier film Riot in Cell Block 11 (1954) was noted as an influence on the development of auteur theory and the French New Wave.
+One critic described him as "Hollywood's greatest genre director."

-Early life
+Early life and education

 Siegel was born in 1912 to a Jewish family in Chicago; his father was Samuel Siegel, a mandolin player.
-Siegel attended schools in New York and later graduated from Jesus College, Cambridge in England.
+Siegel attended schools in New York, then moved to England to study at Jesus College, Cambridge and Royal Academy of Dramatic Art.
 For a short time, he studied at Beaux Arts in Paris, but left at age 20 and later went to Los Angeles.